Inflation with vector fields revisited: heavy entropy perturbations and primordial black holes: Introduction

-The study of introducing extra fields during inflation has attracted attention to evade the issues of single-field inflation.
+Study of introducing extra fields during inflation has attracted attention to evade these issues of single-field inflation.
 In particular, the study of multi-scalar fields exhibiting strongly non-geodesic motion has been extensively examined in recent years \cite{Brown:2017osf,Mizuno:2017idt,Christodoulidis:2018qdw,Renaux-Petel:2015mga,Garcia-Saenz:2018ifx,Bjorkmo:2019fls,Fumagalli:2019noh}.
 In contrast, our focus is on U(1) gauge fields, commonly known as vector fields, as additional fields during inflation.
-This choice stems not only from the ubiquity of gauge fields as essential components of the standard model (SM) and beyond but also from their rich phenomenological implications in cosmology \cite{Planck:2018jri,Tavecchio:2010,Neronov:2010,Tavecchio:2011,Subramanian:2015lua}.
-The breaking of the conformal coupling between vector fields and gravity is necessary to generate sufficiently strong vector fields \cite{Subramanian:2015lua}.
-Analogous to the non-geodesic motion of scalar fields, vector fields should exhibit background dynamics and participate alongside scalar fields in driving inflation.
+This choice stems not only from ubiquity of gauge fields as essential components of the standard model (SM) and beyond but also from their rich phenomenological implications in cosmology \cite{Planck:2018jri,Tavecchio:2010,Neronov:2010,Tavecchio:2011,Subramanian:2015lua}.
+Breaking of conformal couplings between vector fields and gravity is necessary to generate sufficiently strong vector fields \cite{Subramanian:2015lua}.
+Analogous to the non-geodesic motion of scalar fields, vector fields should exhibit background dynamics and participate alongside the scalar fields in driving inflation.
 The inflationary phase undergoes a transition to new attractors if the potential is steep enough \cite{Chen:2022ccf}, which is very similar to the hyperbolic inflation \cite{Brown:2017osf}.
-This kind of models was firstly constructed to explain the statistical anisotropy in the CMB \cite{Watanabe:2009ct,Watanabe:2010fh,Kanno:2010nr,Yamamoto:2012tq}.
+This kind of models was firstly constructed to explain the statistical anisotropy in the CMB \cite{Watanabe:2009ct,Watanabe:2010fh,Kanno:2010nr,Yamamoto:2012tq} (or read the review \cite{Maleknejad:2012fw}).
 The vector field is coupled to gravity through $f^2(\phi)F_{\mu\nu}F^{\mu\nu}$.
-After suitable choices of $f(\phi)$, the dynamics of background vector fields provides an effective potential for the slow-roll scalar field.
+After suitable choices of $f(\phi)$, dynamics of background vector fields provides an effective potential for the slow-roll scalar field.